atmajs/atma-io/readme.md

     });
 ```

 Path is matched by the regexp.
-The greater `zIndex` ist the later it is called in a pipeline, otherwise the handlers are called in the order they were registerd.
+The greater `zIndex` is, the later it is called in the pipeline, otherwise the handlers are called in the order they were registered.

 #### Embedded middlewares
 _Lately will be converted into plugins, @see [Plugins](#middleware-plugins)_